 The dense conditions make for some unique urban planning problems that have led to some interesting architecture and one of the things I enjoy doing is wandering around the older districts soaking up some of the sights and sounds of daily life.

-In the area around Canton Road and Reclamation Street the buildings and streets are densely layered with the grime and scars of age clearly visible but strangely beautiful.
+In the area around Canton Road and Reclamation Street, the buildings and streets are densely layered with the grime and scars of age clearly visible but strangely beautiful.
 Many of the shops extend out beyond the pavement with stalls selling mainly fresh fruit, vegetables, and meat.

-Strings of incandescent light bulbs illuminate the market stalls produce but I noticed that in many are rapidly being replaced in favour of more energy-efficient alternatives which makes for an odd contrast of old and new technology.
+Strings of incandescent light bulbs illuminate the market stalls produce but I noticed that in many are rapidly being replaced in favour of more energy-efficient alternatives which makes for an odd contrast between old and new technology.

 Flyposting in Hong Kong is rampant, with posters even being pasted over shop windows during the night.
 It might be illegal but I quite like the texture it adds to otherwise boring surfaces.

-To me owning a car in a big city seems a bit pointless if public transport is good (as it is in HK) – I’d much rather ride a folding bike like this chap above but am always a bit fearful at the rate drivers tear around the narrow streets.
+To me owning a car in a big city seems a bit pointless if public transport is good (as it is in HK) – I’d much rather ride a folding bike like this chap above but am always a bit fearful of the rate drivers tear around the narrow streets.
 Having been knocked off my bike by a car on the way to school many years ago I’m not sure it’s worth the risk.

 Even though many of the old buildings are pretty faded a few have been spruced up with brightly painted walls.
 Notice the bamboo scaffolding on the right – its flexibility makes it much safer than steel which can be torn off buildings in high winds.
 The art of bamboo scaffolding is a skill which is passed down from generation to generation